Leproide/SayNoMore/README.md

 - OpenSSL extension enabled
 - Argon2id available (PHP built with libargon2, default on modern distros)
 - Web server with write permissions, the script will create a `data` folder
+- Protect the `data` directory from unauthorized read access (recommended, see the Security section).
 - HTTPS configured at the web server level (recommended, see security section)
 - JavaScript enabled on the client (required to read the key from the fragment)
 - Local filesystem (ext4, xfs, btrfs, ntfs).
 On NFS/SMB file locking is not guaranteed.